goruck/foodcomputer/README.md

 $ curl -X PUT $HOST/_config/admins/name -d '"secret"'
 ```

-2. Note that after the admin is created, couchdb needs to be initalized as follows.
+2. Note that after the admin is created, couchdb needs to be initialized as follows.
 Note that the patch [below](https://github.com/goruck/foodcomputer#list-of-modifications-done-to-openag_brain-for-integration-with-alexa) needs to be applied so that couchdb accepts the admin name and password.

 ```bash
 $ # (if required) detach from the local server first